 The often siloed activities of commercial farming, education and aged-care living are conjoined.
 In Home Farm, the older generation is given the opportunity to remain active, engaged and healthy in an environment that promotes self-esteem.

 Influencing The Quality Of Housing: Policy, Environment And Amenity

-Presented by Kerry Clare, Clare Design
+Kerry Clare, Clare Design

 Australia’s population reached 24 million in March this year – 17 years earlier than predicted – and is set to grow by one million every two to three years.
 Infrastructure is struggling to keep up.
 In the scramble to supply housing, the need to provide amenity and meet environmental targets is crucial.
 Urban design and architectural responses need to be matched with rigorous politics.
 In her presentation, Kerry Clare of Clare Design will discuss housing solutions in Singapore, Amsterdam and Australia and their relationship with government policy.
 She will also discuss her own experience delivering housing and environmental solutions, and her role on design advisory panels.

 Making The Ordinary Extraorinary: Housing That Reflects A City And Its Inhabitants

 The life and richness of a city are its inhabitants.
 Every city across the world is looking for new and exceptional solutions for housing these inhabitants.
 Jean-Christophe Masson will discuss Hamonic + Masson & Associés’ housing works and reflect on the responsibility of the architect in the creation of housing that responds to current and future living patterns.